 Ansible Callbacks are essentially hooks provided by Ansible.
 Ansible will send an event and you can react to it with a callback.
 You could use a callback to do things like print additional details or, in the case of ARA, record the playbook run data in a database.

-Why is ARA being developed ?¶
+Why ARA instead of <X> ?¶

 Ansible is an awesome tool.
 It can be used for a lot of things.